landonb/dubs_buffer_fun/README.rst

 --------------------------

-Note: Some useful, similar Vim commands are listed alongside the Dubsacks functions, just to remind us of all the commands available.
+Note: Some useful, similar Vim commands are listed alongside the Dubs Vim functions, just to remind us of all the commands available.

 Changing Buffers